Founder- Dr. Charles C. Jalloh

 Alhassan has also worked for the United Nations, Sierra Leone, as National Program Officer in charge of the extractives.
 He also lectured International Relations at the University of Sierra Leone.

 He holds a Bachelor of Arts; Bachelor of Laws (Hons); Senior Chevening Fellow, York; and a Master of Arts in Anti-Corruption Studies (cum laude), Austria.

 Legal Researcher- Ms. Ashira Vantrees

-Ms. Ashira Vantrees is currently a legal researcher at the Center for International Law and Policy in Africa (CILPA).
+Ms. Ashira Vantrees was a legal researcher at the Center for International Law and Policy in Africa (CILPA).
 She has experience researching a wide variety of issues including labor law, human rights, criminal justice reform, international criminal law, women’s rights, and disability rights.
 Ashira also served as an International Law Commission Fellow during the International Law Commission’s 71st Session (2019).

 Ashira holds a Bachelor of Arts from Ohio Christian University, and a Masters of Science in Disaster Medicine and Management from Thomas Jefferson University, and a Juris Doctor candidate at Florida International University College of Law.